Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

 This check is a stronger version of <#function-variant-for-undefined-function> and should only be emitted if <#function-variant-for-undefined-function> has not previously been emitted for this function variant.

 ### Calling a function before definition {.e}
-A function or conditional function (variant) is used before it has been defined or after it has been undefined.
+A function or conditional function (variant) is called before it has been defined or after it has been undefined.

 ``` tex
 \module_foo:  % error on this line